-If you need some ideas about how to spend your time when you aren’t sunbathing or lazing in the pool, then here’s a quick rundown of the main activities, trips and tours that are available for visitors to the island.
+Once you have figured out how to get to Koh Chang and where to stay, the next questions is “What will you do when you are here?”
+Here are some ideas about how to spend your time when you aren’t sunbathing, lazing in the pool or enjoying some delicious Thai food.
+This is a quick rundown of the main activities, trips and tours that are available for visitors to the island.

 Koh Chang is starting to become a popular dive destination.
 This is mainly due to the newbie friendly dive sites in the Koh Chang Marine Park, and the selection of well-run dive schools on the island.